epics-modules/ether_ip/ether_ipApp/doc/readme.txt

 The stringin record works only with STRING tags.
 Any other tag type will result in errors.
 Likewise, only stringin records must be used with STRING tags.
 Any other record type will fail with STRING tags.

 Note: The STRING tag data type was not documented!
+To the driver, a STRING tag looks like a "CIP structure" and the location of the string length and character data in there were determined from tests.

+* stringout String Output Records
+String output records can be connected to STRING tags on the PLC:

+        field(DTYP, "EtherIP")
+        field(INP,  "@$(PLC) text_tag")
+        field(SCAN, "1 second")

+The stringout record works only with STRING tags.
+Any other tag type will result in errors.
+Likewise, only stringout records must be used with STRING tags.
+Any other record type will fail with STRING tags.

+Note: The STRING tag data type was not documented!